V.A. Annual Evaluations

 Eligibility.
 Graduate students are eligible for nomination in their third through fifth years, if they entered the program with a Bachelor’s degree, and in their second through fourth years, if they entered the program with an approved Master’s degree.

 Nominations.
 Nominations are due October 15.
-A student may be nominated by any faculty member or graduate student.
-Self-nominations are welcome and encouraged.
-Nominations are submitted electronically to the Director of Graduate Training and the Assistant Director of Graduate Training for review by the Graduate Training Committee.
-Nominations should include: (a) copies of summaries of student ratings for all courses taught at WVU (end-of-semester evaluations only), (b) list of name and email address for all WVU teaching supervisors, (c) list of teaching-related activities, (d) sample teaching materials developed by the nominee (may include syllabi, exams, lecture notes/slides, handouts, etc.).
+Only self-nominations by students are allowed.
+Nominations are submitted electronically to the Assistant Director of Graduate Training for review by the Graduate Training Committee.
+Nominations should include: (a) copies of summaries of student ratings for all courses taught at WVU (end-of-semester evaluations only), (b) list of names and email addresses for all WVU teaching supervisors, (c) sample teaching materials developed by the nominee (may include syllabi, exams, lecture notes/slides, handouts, etc.), and (d) a memorandum of nomination which specifies in 500 words or less how the student meets the criteria described below (e.g. teaching excellence relative to all students, and with regard to their developed materials or activities).
+All materials must be collated into a single PDF that includes a cover page with a table of contents.

 Selection of Awardee.
 Any number (including zero) of students can be selected for the award each year.
 Award recipients are selected by the Graduate Training Committee, in consultation with the Undergraduate Training Committee.